abiondo/abiondo.github.io/_posts/2018-12-23-xmas18-white-rabbit.md

 The S-boxes provide confusion, and in DES they have been carefully selected to hinder cryptanalysis.
 The 8 4-bit outputs are recombined into a 32-bit word, which is transformed through a permutation P (providing diffusion) to get the final output.

-Notice that, if the S-boxes were linear functions, then DES would be linear.
+Notice that, if the S-boxes were linear (or affine) functions, then DES would be an affine map.
 To see why, consider $$n$$-bit words as vectors in $$GF(2)^n$$.
-Then unkeyed expansions and permutations are just pre-multiplications by constant matrices, and XOR is addition, so their composition is linear.
+Then unkeyed expansions and permutations are just pre-multiplications by constant matrices, and XOR is addition, so their composition is an affine transformation.
 The only functions we haven't considered are the S-boxes, so the non-linearity of the cipher must depend solely on the non-linearity of the S-boxes.

 ### The challenge